 It’s possible the Api is too simplistic but it’s a good place to start discussing things because this Api is missing some important things:

-The first question is usually solved by something like Api Blueprint or OpenApi which provides documentation for a human to sift through, guess and try if GET /users/b2-d2 or GET /owners/b2-d2 provides the right data for the source of the transaction.
-It would be nicer and less error-prone if the Account-Representation would tell us where the data is but that is a somewhat-solved problem of JORM-Apis.
+The first question is usually addressed by something like Api Blueprint or OpenApi which provides documentation for a human to sift through, guess and finally try if GET /api/users/b2-d2

-The second question is not satisfactory solvable because it always requires code duplication: If we can and are allowed to withdraw money or close this account is dependent on multiple business rules.
+The second question cannot be addressed by JORM in a satisfying way because it always requires code duplication: If we can and are allowed to withdraw money or close this account is dependent on multiple business rules.
 A transaction is always possible unless the account is closed and unless the balance is below zero, but sometimes below zero is also ok but only up to a certain balance and so on.
 A client would have to implement the same rules as the server and always keep them in sync lest it allows something that the server rejects.

 {